martinslmendes/counter/README.md

 # counter

-A simple counter for use on limited people capacity environments
+A simple counter Android app for use on limited people capacity environments